 Existing decentralised token swapping solutions suffer from a range of issues that severely limit usability, privacy, and practicality.
 Chainflip is a protocol for automated cross-chain token swaps that resolves these issues.
 The protocol described in this whitepaper will allow users to automatically swap tokens without relying on or using centralised service providers, wrapped tokens, or specialised software.
 Fees to compensate both network and liquidity providers are included in each swap, removing the need to obtain native tokens to pay gas fees.
-The operations of the system are primarily executed by a network of vault nodes staked on the Loki blockchain, which jointly manage and secure both the volume and diversity of liquidity required to facilitate token swaps.
+The operations of the system are primarily executed by a network of staked vault nodes, which jointly manage and secure both the volume and diversity of liquidity required to facilitate token swaps.
 The network of vault nodes acts as the network’s decentralised authority, and achieves consensus over the state of the swaps, liquidity, and balances of the network using parameters outlined by a permissionless distributed database.

 Roadblocks to the adoption of decentralised trading solutions have been both technical and psychological in nature.
 Decentralised order book based exchanges such as Etherdelta, 0x and IDEX have largely failed to attract large user numbers or liquidity due to the complexity associated with managing an orderbook in a decentralised manner.
 Additionally, they often require ‘gas’ or native tokens to interact with the DEX (regardless of what is being traded), which greatly hinders the user experience of these applications.

 Most successful decentralised exchanges have relied on liquidity pools instead.
 In these systems, liquidity providers contribute an equal amount of liquidity to both sides of a liquidity pool, and a smart contract that determines the price between the two assets and presents the price-as-a-ratio.
 Price imbalances are corrected by arbitrageurs, who profit from buying or selling assets at values which are divergent from external markets.